simpsot/ChildCareConnectDotNet/replit.md

 - Added Relationship and HouseholdMember models
 - Created RelationshipService and HouseholdMemberService for data access
 - Renamed `children` column to `household_size` in clients table
-- Added `relationships` table with 8 default relationship types
+- Added `relationships` table with 9 relationship types (including "Self")
 - Added `household_members` table linked to clients with relationships
 - Redesigned AddClient.razor with dynamic household member rows
+- Primary contact is automatically added as the first household member with "Self" relationship
 - Auto-selection of first eligible manager as Case Manager
 - Dynamic form updates based on household size selection